chrislzm/RestApiBenchmark/README.md

 ### Notification Object

 This application is currently configured to test the [Back in Stock Database REST API](https://github.com/chrislzm/BackInStock/tree/master/RestApi).
-The Notification object used in each request is located in the [Objects](https://github.com/chrislzm/BackInStock/tree/master/RestApi/Objects) directory of the REST API project.
+The Notification object used in each request is located in the [Objects](https://github.com/chrislzm/BackInStock/tree/master/RestApi/Objects) directory of the [Back in Stock](https://github.com/chrislzm/BackInStock) project.

 ### To Do
 * Add/Update code documentation